MarcinOrlowski/laravel-api-response-builder/docs/exceptions.md

 ### Possible Exception Handler conflicts ###

-Please note that some 3rd party packages may also provide own exception handling helpers and may recommend using said handlers in your application.
-Unfortunately this will cause conflict with `ResponseBuilder`'s handler which usually lead to one (or another) handler not being executed at all.
+Please note that some 3rd party packages may also provide their own exception handling helpers and may recommend using said handlers in your application.
+Unfortunately, this will cause a conflict with `ResponseBuilder`'s handler, which usually leads to one of the handlers not being executed at all.

 For example if your API delegates OAuth2 related tasks to popular [lucadegasperi/oauth2-server-laravel](https://packagist.org/packages/lucadegasperi/oauth2-server-laravel) package, then you must **NOT** use its `OAuthExceptionHandlerMiddleware` class and ensure it is not set, by inspecting `app/Kernel.php` file and ensuring the following line (if present) is removed or commented out:

 ```php
 // remove or comment out